materialsproject/atomate2/docs/src/user/install.rst

 My job failed!
 --------------

-Check the job error files in the launch directroy for any errors.
-Also check the job standard output for a full log of the workflow executation and to check for a Python traceback.
+Check the job error files in the launch directory for any errors.
+Also check the job standard output for a full log of the workflow execution and to check for a Python traceback.